On the Constraints on Superconducting Cosmic Strings from 21-cm Cosmology: Astrophysical Constraints

+which has previously been used for quantifying the constraining power of data sets in \citet{Bevins_2022}.
+Since $\mathcal{D}_{\rm KL} \geq 0$ with equality only when the prior and posterior are identical, this definition has the intuitive properties that it is always between 0\% and 100\%, with 100\% corresponding to the data having no constraining power.
+Furthermore, it can be shown that in the case of top-hat prior and posterior, it is equivalent to the parameter-space volume-based definition of $\text{\%}_{\rm cons}$ discussed previously.
+However, unlike the volume-based definition, the information-theoretic definition remains well-defined between any prior and posterior distribution~\citep{Mackay_2003}.
+Thus, equation~\ref{eqn:quantifying-power} gives a versatile and well-motivated quantification to the constraining power of each of our data sets.

 We are, however, not interested in the constraining power of the datasets on all the parameters, only the astrophysical and $\ar$ parameters.
-To address this, in equation~\ref{eqn:percent_cons} instead of the full $\mathcal{D}_{\rm KL}$, we use the marginal Kullback–Leibler divergence between the astrophysical prior and posterior, where nuisance (e.g. foreground) parameters have been integrated away~\citep{Bevins_2023}.
-Accordingly, we derive the percentage of the astrophysical prior volume consistent with the data and thus get a direct quantification of the constraining power of each dataset on the parameters of interest.
+To address this, in equation~\ref{eqn:quantifying-power} instead of the full $\mathcal{D}_{\rm KL}$, we use the marginal Kullback–Leibler divergence between the astrophysical prior and posterior, where nuisance (e.g. foreground) parameters have been integrated away~\citep{Bevins_2023}.
+Accordingly, we derive the percentage of the astrophysical prior consistent with the data and thus get a direct quantification of the constraining power of each dataset on the parameters of interest.
 In practice, we calculate the marginal posteriors on the astrophysical and $\ar$ parameters with \textsc{margarine}~\citep{margarine1, margarine2, margarine3}.

 The percentage of the astrophysical prior consistent with the data for each of the individual data sets is found to be $61\%$ for HERA, $94\%$ for SARAS~3 and $95\%$ for the X-ray background (see Fig.~\ref{fig:volume_contraction}).
 Lastly, for the joint analysis, the corresponding value is $49\%$.
-This confirms our earlier qualitative assessment that HERA is the most constraining individual data set, ruling out $39\%$ of the parameter space whereas SARAS~3 and X-ray background are roughly equally constraining ruling out $\sim 5\%$ of the parameter space each.
-However, importantly they rule out different regions of parameter space and so a joint analysis of the three provides stronger constraints, with $51\%$ of the parameter space ruled out, retroactively justifying our joint analysis methodology.
+This confirms our earlier qualitative assessment that HERA is the most constraining individual data set, ruling out $39\%$ of the astrophysical prior whereas SARAS~3 and X-ray background are roughly equally constraining ruling out $\sim 5\%$ each.
+However, importantly they rule out different regions of parameter space and so a joint analysis of the three provides stronger constraints, with $51\%$ of the prior ruled out, retroactively justifying our joint analysis methodology.